wharfkit/website/src/lib/docs/AccountKit/DelegateMethod.md

 # Delegate

 The `delegate` method is used to stake tokens for NET and CPU resources on Antelope blockchains.
 By staking, an account can allocate resources either for its own benefit or for another account.
-The method provides flexibility in how resources are allocated, allowing for CPU, NET, or both to be specified.
+The method returns an [Action](/docs/antelope/action) instance detailing the resource delegation.
+That action can then be signed and executed on-chain using the `SessionKit` [Transact](/docs/session-kit/transact) method.

 ## Usage